 For example, an entry of 93.5 in a point column is the same as

-symbol 93
+symbol 93,

-expand 0.5
+expand 0.5.

-If the optional argument K
+If the optional argument K is present, the command

-may be used to specify a
+ECOLUMN may be used to specify a

 color corresponding to each (x,y) point plotted.
 Each item of

-data read by ECOLUMN
+data read by ECOLUMN corresponds

 to a color index.

-will draw a closed polygon based on the data
+POLY will draw a closed polygon based on the data

 from the most recent call to the

-XCOLUMN
+XCOLUMN and

-commands.
+YCOLUMN commands.

-will draw the polygon according to the
+POLY will draw the polygon according to the

 graphical characteristics such as

-FILL
+FILL and

-Also see the command RECT
+Also see the command RECT.

-at the current location.
+STR at the current location.

-writes a string at the current cursor
+PUTLABEL writes a string at the current cursor

 location with rotation and size specified by the

-ANGLE
+ANGLE and

-EXPAND
+EXPAND commands

-(exactly like LABEL
+(exactly like LABEL).

 The label is justified with respect to the current

-location according to the argument JUST
+location according to the argument JUST: 0 for left

 justified; 0.5 for centered justified; and 1 for right justified.

-is negative, the cursor is activated and the
+If JUST is negative, the cursor is activated and the

 position of the cursor when any key is struck is used as the

-current location and the absolute value of JUST
+current location and the absolute value of JUST is

 used to determine the string justification.